1.1 Once upon a time—but not anymore

 If you’ve looked at my Asking book, you know that I’m on a mission to upgrade love, which I believe is as big a challenge as humans could ever take on.

 As part of this mission, I do deep dives into the human psyche.
-I go down to the bottom of the human operating system which is treacherous territory where you come face to face with the source of human evil.
+I go down to the bottom of the human operating system and this is treacherous territory where you come face to face with the source of human evil.

-So the issues I focus on couldn’t be more serious.
-But primal–play works for me.
+So the issues I focus on are dark and difficult.
+But primal-play works for me.
 It keeps me going against the odds.
 It lifts me up on my hardest days.
+It provides me with a constant undercurrent of joy.

 Then you deserve to have a happy relationship with it.